 If you choose to spend time outside on deck, keep an eye out for the large seabirds that have accompanied mariners through the Southern Ocean since Magellan made his first navigation of the globe.
 By now, you should be able to recognize albatross and petrels on the wing.

 As you enter the mouth of the Beagle Channel on your way back to Ushuaia, a small vessel will come alongside and a local pilot will board the vessel to help navigate this last stretch of water.
 If the weather is fine, you may want to watch from the deck, enjoying the soft light of the austral summer.

 This morning, you’ll say farewell to your Expedition Team and fellow travelers before disembarking to catch your homeward flights.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.

 All guests are strongly encouraged to have comprehensive travel insurance coverage.
 Due to the remoteness of the areas in this itinerary, travelers should have a minimum $50,000 of emergency medical coverage.
 The shipping company will not be held responsible for delays due to force majeure.
 Any additional costs accrued will be the responsibility of the traveler.
 ExpeditionTrips strongly recommends at least $200,000 Emergency Medical/Evacuation coverage for Antarctic trips which includes coverage for cancellation, trip disruption, baggage and personal property.
-ExpeditionTrips can assist you with this.
+ExpeditionTrips can assist U.S. residents with travel protection options.
 Other conditions may apply based on pre-existing conditions.